King Gordy

-Waverly Walter Alford III (born August 18, 1977), known professionally by his stage name King Gordy, is an American horrorcore singer/rapper from Detroit, Michigan.
+Waverly Walter Alford III (born August 18, 1977), known professionally by his stage name King Gordy, is an American rapper and singer from Detroit, Michigan.
 He is one-fourth of underground hip hop group the Fat Killahz (with Fatt Father, Marv Won and Bang Belushi), one-third of the horrorcore supergroup How to Gag a Maggot (with Jimmy Donn and GrewSum), and one-half of the hardcore rap duos Last American Rock Stars (with Bizarre of D12) and Even Heathens (with ILLtemper.)
-He is currently signed to Twiztid's Majik Ninja Entertainment.
+He is currently signed to his self-owned record label King of Van Dyke Entertainment, which he unofficially launched during late 2018.

 Early life

 Alford was raised in Detroit, Michigan.
 His father worked for Chrysler and his mother worked for the school board.
 His parents split when he was 13.
 At the age of sixteen, Alford was arrested for selling drugs, and served nine months in a Wayne County jail.
+Following his early album releases, Alford settled down in Atlanta and had 2 children with a woman named Raphael Dabrielle, who also was a rapper at the time.